Beyond the Law (1930 film)

 Beyond the Law is a 1930 American western film directed by J. P. McGowan and starring Robert Frazer, Lane Chandler and Louise Lorraine.
 It was one of the final productions of the independent Rayart Pictures, under the name Raytone Talking Pictures.
 The company was later revived as Monogram Pictures.

-Synopsis
+Plot

 Two cowboys assists locals on the California-Nevada border who are being terrorized by gang.